 1 – APEMAN Dash Cam 1440P & 1080P Dual Dash Cam

-- Has motion detection
+- Features motion detection for videos

 - G-Sensor Protection